CalibreDigital/neat-mango/src/pages/projects/project-1.md

 ## Calibre Tip

 > "When needing a niche expert to help us, codementor.io has helped us countless times and we recommend you check it out.
-For this project, we found an Elasticsearch expert on the platform and she was happy to help us figure anything out. - Rufus Herner - Co-founder, Product Owner"
+For this project, we found an Elasticsearch expert on the platform and she was happy to help us figure anything out.<br/>- Rufus Herner<br/> - Co-founder, Product Owner"